Balance Transfers

 transfer keep-alive

-(default option) will not allow you to send an amount that would allow the sending account to be removed due to it going below the existential deposit of 1 DOT.transfer
+(default option) will not allow you to send an amount that would allow the sending account to be removed due to it going below the existential deposit of 1 DOT.

 will allow you to send DOT regardless of the consequence.
 If the balance drops below the existential deposit your account will be reaped.
 It may be that you do not want to keep the account alive (for example, because you are moving all of your funds to a different address).
 To switch the keep-alive check off visit this support article.